‘Truly thankful’: Thai captives return to Bangkok after over a year in Gaza

 A total of 31 Thai nationals were taken captive during the Hamas-led attack on Israel in October 2023, with 23 of them released in 2023, while two people died in May last year.

-Thailand’s Ministry of Foreign Affairs on Sunday said one Thai national is still believed to be held captive by Hamas.
+Thailand’s Ministry of Foreign Affairs on Sunday said one Thai national is still believed to be held captive in Gaza.

 “We still have hope and continue to work to bring them back,” Maris said, talking about the remaining captive and the bodies of two deceased Thai nationals.

-Before the Gaza war, approximately 30,000 Thai labourers worked in Israel’s agriculture sector, making them one of the largest migrant worker groups in the country.
+Before the war started, approximately 30,000 Thai labourers worked in Israel’s agriculture sector, making them one of the largest migrant worker groups in the country.
 Nearly 9,000 Thais have been repatriated since the war began.

 The workers primarily come from Thailand’s northeastern region, an area comprising villages and farming communities that is among the poorest in the country.